leadership-camp-challenge-army-navy-1250

 Summer Camps – Frequently Asked Questions:

 1. What should I look for on the website?
-When doing your research, make sure you look at the camp description, daily schedule, staffing, location, leadership training, and activities, as well as electives if applicable.
-As you explore, ask lots of questions, and engage your child in the final decision.
+When doing your research, make sure you look at the camp description, daily schedule, staffing, location, leadership training, and activities, as well as electives or tracks if applicable.
+As you explore, ask lots of questions, and engage your child or teen in the final decision.

 2. Should I visit the camp in advance?
 To check out a summer leadership camp, you can do a virtual or on-campus tour, attend an open house, or just call to speak with the director or staff.
-If you are vacationing in an area where camps are offered, sometimes they will have last minute openings due to cancellations.
-Feel free to call to see if your family can go on a brief tour and still register.
+If you are vacationing in an area where camps are offered, feel free to call to see if your family can go on a brief tour and still register.

 4. Do camps offer financial aid?
 Most camps do not offer financial aid as these are short-term programs; however, some camps do offer incentives for academic year enrollment.
 This can be in the form of discounts, merit awards, and other incentives.